On threefold canonical thresholds: Notations and Conventions.

-We consider now a pair $(X,S)$ locally embedded into $\cX$.
-Let $\varphi$ be the defining equation of $X$ and $f$ be the defining equation of $S$.
-Suppose that the exceptional divisor $E$ of the weighted blow up $\sigma_w: Y \to X$ is irreducible.
-Then one has where The number $a$ is called the {\it weighted discrepancy with respect to $w$} and the number $m$ is called the {\it weighted multiplicity with respect to $w$}.
+We consider now a pair $(X,S)$ analytically locally embedded into $\cX$.
+Suppose that the exceptional set $E$ of the weighted blow up $\sigma_w: Y \to X$ is a prime divisor.
+Then it is straightforward to check the following (cf. \cite[the proof of Theorem 2]{Mori85}, \cite[p373]{YPG} or \cite[\textsection 3]{Haya99}) where